ripandy/ripandy/README.md

 ### Hi there 👋

-- 🔭  I’m currently working on [Kassets](https://github.com/kadinche/Kassets), and an Unpublished Game (Check my twitter for sneak peek!).
+- 🔭  I’m currently taking care of [Kassets](https://github.com/kadinche/Kassets), and working on an Unpublished Game (Check twitter for sneak peek!).
 - 🌱  I’m currently learning Code Architecture (infinitely).
-- 💬  Ask me about Game Development, Unity, Cats, anything-introverts, etc.
+- 💬  Ask me about Game Development, Unity, Programming, etc.
 - 📫  How to reach me: mainly on twitter @ripandy or try other social media: @ripandy or /ripandy.
 - ☕ Also, [a cup of Caffè Latte would be nice.](https://www.buymeacoffee.com/ripandy)